MX Warm Spare Overview

-Note that while the mode is reflected in Dashboard as a VPN Concentrator/Passthrough Mode the MX only supports a One-Armed concentrator topology for this mode.
+Note that while the mode is reflected in the dashboard as VPN Concentrator/Passthrough mode, the MX only supports a one-armed concentrator topology for this mode.
 Additional information regarding this can be found in the Connecting the MXs in a “One-Armed” VPN Concentrator Pair section.

 Each mode will result in having two MXs on the same network, with a primary able to failover to a secondary.
-However, each mode requires a slightly different configuration.
-The different configuration methods and considerations are detailed here.
-If you need more information about the MX addressing modes, or how to select which one is best for your deployment, refer to our MX Addressing and VLANs article.
+However, each mode requires a slightly different configuration, both detailed here.
+If you need more information about the MX addressing modes or how to select which one is best for your deployment, refer to our MX Addressing and VLANs article.

 VPN Concentrator Warm Spare